Homemade Peanut Butter Cups – Easy, Healthy & Better Than Reese’s!

 Encouragement to Experiment with Recipes

 Feel free to get creative with your peanut butter cup recipes.
-Try using different types of chocolate, like dark, milk, or white, for unique flavors.
-You can also add nuts, sprinkles, or candy pieces for extra texture and look.
+For unique flavors, try using different types of chocolate, like dark, milk, or white.
+You can add nuts, sprinkles, or candy pieces for extra texture and look.

 Sharing Your Homemade Peanut Butter Cups